bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 9. Final valve delay
     : Delay in second before final valve is switched.
 Should be set as 0.

-10. Thorax monitor delay
-    : Obsolete.

-11. Lick monitor delay
+10. Lick monitor delay
     : Delay in second after odor presentation in which the analog input should be still recorded to check licks after odor presentation.

-12. Lick rate limit
+11. Lick rate limit
     : Threshold in number of licks to consider if a trial is responded or not.
-Fig. 2 shows that the threshold is set to 3 licks.

-13. Beam channel
+12. Beam channel
     : Channel number in analog input used as beam sensor input.

-14. Lick channel left
+13. Lick channel left
     : Channel number in analog input used as lick sensor input considered from the left nozzle.

-15. Lick channel right
+14. Lick channel right
     : Channel number in analog input used as lick sensor input consideed from the right nozzle.

-16. Analog input 3
-    : Currently not in used.

-17. Timeout
+15. Timeout
     : Delay in seconds after a trial before a new trial begins if the trial beforehand was resulted in a miss (animal licked to not rewarded odor).

 ##### Number of Channels [2]

 Number of channels used.
 This parameter will be used to prepare the data container.

-##### NI USB 6216 Check Box [3]

-Checkbox parameter which indicate that if NI USB 6216 BNC is used or not.
-In the current version, only NI USB 6216 is supported.
-The checkbox should be checked.

 #### Animals Window {#nsc-animals-window}